sunshine-sutingjun/sunshine-sutingjun/README.md

 ### Hi there 👋

+I am looking forward to making more friends here!

+My interests: AI, gpt, programming, etc.

+is now an undergradute in Xiamen University.

+Nice to meet you!

 <!--
 **sunshine-sutingjun/sunshine-sutingjun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.